Table of contents

 3.4.7 Control room and emergency control room

 370. Separation of the control room and the emergency control room from the rest of the facility and from each other shall be implemented in compliance with the requirements set for the separation of safety divisions.
 The control room and the emergency control room shall be their own fire compartments in accordance with the Decree of the Ministry of the Environment (848/2017), however their fire resistance shall be not less than EI-M120.
-The control rooms shall have separate ventilation systems whose structural separation is equivalent to that between safety divisions.
+The control rooms shall have separate ventilation and air conditioning systems whose structural separation is equivalent to that between safety divisions.
+[2019-12-15]

 3.4.8 Access and escape routes

 375. The nuclear facility shall feature an adequate number of appropriate, sufficiently spacious and easy-to-use access routes to enable safe exit from the facility.
 Access and escape route design shall comply with the Decrees of the Ministry of the Environment (848/2017) and (1007/2017).
 [2019-12-15]

 376. The fire brigade shall be able to operate effectively at the plant during a fire situation.
 The design of attack routes for fire brigades shall be in compliance with the regulations of the Decree of the Ministry of the Environment (848/2017).
 [2019-12-15]

-378. Nuclear security shall be taken into account in the design of access and escape routes.
-Nuclear security is addressed in Guide YVL A.11.
+378. Requirements set by physical protection for the design of access and escape routes are given in Guide YVL YVL A.11.
 Requirements imposed by passage within the plant area and transport are given in Guide YVL B.7.
+[2019-12-15]

 3.5 Active fire protection